Part 2

 “I hope I am matched with a female soon.
 Like Olo.
 I like the way she walks.”

-Back on their homeland, Olo’s mother was famous, having achieved isipo-bomi twice plus two: five females and three males, a truly revered status.
+Back on their homeland, Olo’s mother was an elder mother, achieving isipo-bomi many times over: four females and two males; a truly revered status.

 Kozik, big and strong and capable, was an impressive catch for a female, but Olo was the last of her sisters and highly coveted.